Tyler Cordner: Weymouth

 In July 2021, following his release from Bournemouth, Cordner joined National League side Weymouth.
 He made 41 league appearances and scored three goals during the 2021–22 season.
 On 16 June 2022, it was confirmed that Cordner had left Weymouth following their relegation to the National League South that season.

 Aldershot Town

 On 16 June 2022, it was announced that Cordner had joined Aldershot Town of the National League on a two-year contract.
+He made his debut for England C on 21 March 2023.

+York City

+On 7 July 2023, Cordner signed for fellow National League club York City for an undisclosed fee.

+In June 2024 he returned on loan to Ebbsfleet United on a season-long loan.

+On 18 July 2025, Cordner joined National League South side AFC Totton on a season-long loan deal.